Some questions I get asked a lot around this time of year are about light and heat in the winter...

 Also DON'T leave a light on all the time!
 The cold of winter is enough for their bodies to deal with without adding 24 hours of artificial insomnia into the mix.
 Use a timer, have it come on at 5AM or whatever is appropriate for 14-16 hours of daylight before a natural dusk followed by 8 hours of shut-eye.

 And, of course, for anyone in the greater Boston area I would love to do an on-site consultation with you to check out your coop, give your girls a health-and-happiness check, and go over your lighting options.
 I can even install the lights and timer for you!
-Sign up for an initial consultation here. :)
+Find more information on our consultations and classes here. :)

 (Note that all hens will go through a molt in the fall to replace their feathers, and will stop laying for a bit while this is happening.
 Check out I'm so upset that I'm MOLTING! for more on that.)